Silver Spot Price

-The spot price of silver reflects the current value for one troy ounce of silver.
+The spot price of silver reflects the current value for one troy ounce of .999 fine silver.
 All precious metals spot prices are based on a one troy ounce unit, which is equal to 31.1 grams.

 Yes, the spot price of silver is the same whether you’re in Hong Kong or New York.
 Factors within the global economy affect the 24-hour silver price (and the live gold price).
 Thus, prices are generally the same across the globe.